2026 FIFA World Cup Stadiums: All 16 Venues, Cities & Capacities

 Can fans travel between countries easily?

-Yes.
 The three host nations are coordinating visa and entry programs to make border crossings simple for fans during the World Cup.
+Travelers should check official requirements for the United States, Canada, and Mexico before booking trips.